outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - processes that increase metabolism (like exercise) as a way of fighting cancer, since metabolism is a regulator of the cell life cycle, and cell life cycle disregulation is a promoter of cancerous growth (more cells created than dying when cell division isnt necessary or otherwise useful)
         - look for other cell life cycle disrupters (triggers of cell division like chemicals causing specific mutations) & regulators (triggers of cell death like 'plant immune proteins')
         - look for 'immune states (including specific immune responses) that change metabolism temporarily' that could be used as anti-cancer tools, triggered by brain processes (memory) or other inputs to immune state changes (pathogen exposure, exercise) - 'addressing the systemic issue using other systems bc theyre on the same interaction level'
+        - serotonin & other feedback mechanisms that act as signals to processes like cell life cycle regulators
       - useful questions
         - what is the difference between structures having problematic differences (pathogens for which immune response is always/adjacently constructed & those that are not) & what can resolve these differences (what changes can be applied to convert one into the other)